-Intervention Strategy 1: Collaborative partnership with schools to raise academic results ongoing impacts of coronavirus.
-Activity Inputs Outcomes Cross intervention Redesigned collaborative design and development of primary and secondary schools' lesson and assessment content , including pedagogy and teacher development to raise academic results in targeted schools with low academic results and low progression to higher education within the Cheshire region.
-Academic staffing of 1FTE and general travel expenses Improved understanding of subject; decreased anxiety; increased confidence and self- efficacy; improved curriculum content and classroom practices for teachers; improved academic results or progression at primary and GCSE levels.
-IS2, IS4, IS5 New Crewe Scholars - co-funded collaborative pilot project with Higher Horizons, Keele University and Staffordshire University to raise English and Maths GCSE results for schools within the Crewe area by providing study skills , revision skills and subject specific revision sessions .
+Intervention Strategy 1: Collaborative partnership with schools to raise attainment ongoing impacts of coronavirus.
+Activity Inputs Outcomes Cross intervention Redesigned collaborative design and development of primary and secondary schools' lesson and assessment content , including pedagogy and teacher development to raise attainment in targeted schools with low attainment and low progression to higher education within the Cheshire region.
+Academic staffing of 1FTE and general travel expenses Improved understanding of subject; decreased anxiety; increased confidence and self- efficacy; improved curriculum content and classroom practices for teachers; improved attainment or progression at primary and GCSE levels.
+IS2, IS4, IS5 New Crewe Scholars - co-funded collaborative pilot project with Higher Horizons, Keele University and Staffordshire University to raise English and Maths GCSE attainment for schools within the Crewe area by providing study skills, revision skills and subject specific revision sessions.
 Outreach and academic staffing of 0.2FTE and general expenses Increased academic self- efficacy; increased knowledge of study strategies and confidence in their use; increased confidence in ability to achieve grades to progress.
-IS2, IS4, IS5 Redesigned subject specific A Level raising academic results - more subject specific revision sessions for A Level students delivered at University of Chester and online.
+IS2, IS4, IS5 Redesigned subject specific A Level raising attainment - more subject specific revision sessions for A Level students delivered at University of Chester and online.
 Outreach and academic staffing of 0.8FTE and general travel expenses for pupils Improved understanding of subject; decreased anxiety; increased confidence and self- efficacy.
 IS2, IS4, IS5 New Creative and Performing Arts Saturday School - 10-week programme for pre-16 school pupils (free for those eligible for free school meals) covering aspects of arts, dance, drama, and music to inspire and gain skills.
 Paid student positions and general project expenses Increased confidence and self-efficacy, increased engagement and motivation to learn.
-IS2, IS3 Total cost of activities per year £160,000 (£640,000 over 4-year plan) Evidence base and rationale: We hat of our interventions; interventions show academic results and begin as early a on page 44 for full rationale. uld be designed to enco urage educational engageme nt which raises
+IS2, IS3 Total cost of activities per year £160,000 (£640,000 over 4-year plan) over 4-year plan) Evidence base and rationale: We have conducted a literature review on which we have based the design of our interventions; interventions should be designed to encourage educational engagement which raises attainment and begin as early as possible in a student's education cycle.
+Please refer to Annex B on page 44 for full rationale.

-Intervention Strategy 1 objectives and targets: This intervention strategy aims to raise academic results in schools and contribute, indirectly, towards increasing our population of male students from the most deprived areas (index of multiple deprivation quintiles 1 and 2) (target PTA_1).
+Intervention Strategy 1 objectives and targets: This intervention strategy aims to raise attainment in schools and contribute, indirectly, towards increasing our population of male students from the most deprived areas (index of multiple deprivation quintiles 1 and 2) (target PTA_1).